rubengc/GamiPress/readme.md

 * Fixed -1 limit on earners list function, thanks to [@cherbst](https://github.com/cherbst).
 * Fixed old rank population on update user rank function, thanks to [@raghavnarang](https://github.com/raghavnarang).
 * Prevent PHP warnings on email tags parser if global vars are not provided.
+* Fixed earn points calculation when is working with a rank that all requirements are based on earn points.
 * **Improvements**
 * Enqueue Shortcodes Editor script on custom tables add/edit screens.